Main Content

 • In the match field, specify a regular expression that uses ECMAScript grammar to match the path in a request URL.

 • If the request URL matches multiple regular expressions in the match field, the first match starting from the beginning of the file is selected.
+Therefore, specify pattern matches in order from more specific to more general.

 • The regular expression patterns are considered a match if any substring of the request URL is a match.
 For example, the pattern a/b matches a/b, /a/b, and /x/a/b/y.
-However, you can use the regular expression anchors, ^ and $, to match positions before or after specific characters.
+However, you can use the regular expression anchors ^ and $ to match positions before or after specific characters.
 For example, the pattern ^a/b$ only matches a/b.

-• You can specify regular expressions that match query parameters in the request URL.
-However, asynchronous request execution using the MATLAB Production Server RESTful API is not supported.
+• Asynchronous request execution using the MATLAB Production Server RESTful API is not supported.
 Request execution is synchronous.
 For more information about the MATLAB Production Server RESTful API, see RESTful API for MATLAB Function Execution.

 • In the webhandler field, use the component field to specify the name of the deployable archive and the function field to specify the name of the deployed function for the request URL to execute.